amoghforreal/amoghforreal/README.md

 💻 BTech CSE student at Manipal University Jaipur
 🚀 President of COSMOS – The Science Club of MUJ
-🧠 Learning Python, Machine Learning, and DSA
+🧠 Python, Machine Learning, and DSA
-📹 I share my journey and projects on [LinkedIn](https://www.linkedin.com/in/amogh-bajpai-2740211b1/)
+📹 Journey and Projects on [LinkedIn](https://www.linkedin.com/in/amogh-bajpai-2740211b1/)

 ## 🌐 Socials: